arianXdev/arianXdev/README.md

  ![Ethereum](https://img.shields.io/badge/Ethereum-3C3C3D?style=for-the-badge&logo=Ethereum&logoColor=white)

 <p>
-I'm an ambitious and self-motivated Blockchain Developer with a focus on continuous learning and skill enhancement.
-Proficient in Smart Contract development using Solidity, and skilled in TypeScript / JavaScript, and React.js.
-Passionate about contributing to the opensource software community and enthusiastic about GNU/Linux.
+I'm an ambitious and self-motivated Software / Blockchain Developer with a focus on continuous learning and skill enhancement.
+Passionate about contributing to the open-source community and enthusiastic about GNU/Linux.
 </p>